International Quizzing Championships: National Team champions (four players each)

 The English and Belgian teams have contested in most finals, England has won the most titles, nine.
 The foursome of Kevin Ashman, Mark Bytheway, Pat Gibson and Olav Bjortomt failed to retain the title in 2008 in Oslo, the winning Belgian team composed of Ronny Swiggers, Nico Pattyn, Erik Derycke, and Tom Trogh, but rebounded in 2009.

 In 2011 Finland became the third team to win the title, beating Norway in the final.
 The deciding question after the long and even match with tough questions was about a very common Nordic plant Hepatica.
 Both teams failed to answer correctly and Finland won.
-So far six countries have won medals: England, Belgium, Finland, Norway, Estonia and USA.
+So far seven countries have won medals: England, Belgium, Finland, Norway, Estonia, USA and Croatia.